-Simple Network Service vulnerabilities accounted for 20% of the discoveries during this report period
+Simple Network Service vulnerabilities accounted for less than 1 % of the discoveries during this report period

 Simple Network vulnerabilities affect protocols like NTP, ICMP and common network applications like SharePoint among others.
 This is not meant to be a comprehensive list.